-The Nomination and Governance Committee determines appropriate levels of compensation for our non-employee directors by reviewing surveys and data from other publicly-traded companies and conferring with other directors, and outside advisors as necessary, to obtain information on competitive compensation practices and uses this information as a tool to determine appropriate levels of non-employee director compensation.
-The Nomination and Governance Committee then makes recommendations regarding non-employee director compensation to the Board for approval.
-The Committee commissioned a director compensation assessment that was conducted by Pay Governance, the Compensation Committee's independent consultant, in February 2018.
+The Nomination and Governance Committee determines appropriate levels of compensation for our non-employee directors by reviewing surveys and data from other publicly-traded companies and conferring with other directors, and outside advisors as necessary, to obtain information on competitive compensation practices.
+The Committee uses this information as a tool to determine appropriate levels of non-employee director compensation.
+The Nomination and Governance Committee then makes recommendations regarding non-employee director compensation to the Board for approval, which recommendations have included reduction in compensation, maintenance of current levels, and increases consistent with industry and peer practice.
+The Committee most recently commissioned a director compensation assessment by Pay Governance, the Compensation Committee's independent consultant, in February of 2018 and 2020.
 Pay Governance compared the Company's directors' compensation levels and program practices to those of the Company's comparator group and a broader set of over 150 general industry companies of similar size to L.B.
 Foster.
 Pay Governance also informed the Committee of current trends and practices in directors' compensation, which includes shareholder approval of equity award limits applicable to director grants.